molily/molily.de/_posts/2019-02-03-testing-angular.md

 Now that we have the pending request, we respond to it with an object that mimics the original API response.
 The Flickr API returns a complex object with an array of photos objects deep within.
 In the `FlickrService` test, we only care about the payload, the photos array.

-The Flickr Search repository contains [fake photo objects](https://github.com/9elements/angular-flickr-search/blob/master/src/app/spec-helpers/photo.spec-helper.ts) that are used throughout the tests.
+The Flickr search repository contains [fake photo objects](https://github.com/9elements/angular-flickr-search/blob/master/src/app/spec-helpers/photo.spec-helper.ts) that are used throughout the tests.
 For the `FlickrService` test, we import the `photos` array with two fake photo objects.

 We use the request’s `flush` method to respond with fake data.
 This simulates a successful “200 OK” server response.